awooff/kae.si/site/posts/On-Crystal-Compiler-Performance.md

 {% endraw %}

 So, we found the culprit.
-Noice.
+Nice.

 Though, this is where we run into a bit of a problem, and where our opinion on writing this becomes completely invalid (mainly because we have never read a book about compilers) - when you pass code generation through to the compiler, it starts to become less & less dependent on how much code you can compile & link together, and more-so what your code generation algorithm consists of.
 But why?

----

 ## Code generation algorithms